linode/docs/docs/guides/applications/configuration-management/terraform/how-to-provision-an-unmanaged-kubernetes-cluster-using-terraform/index.md

 ## Configure the Local Environment

-Deploying a Kubernetes cluster with Linode's k8s Terraform module requires a local environment with a kubectl instance, a system-wide installation of Python, SSH keys, SSH keys configured with the SSH agent, and the `sed` and `scp` command-line utilities.
+Deploying a Kubernetes cluster with Linode's K8s Terraform module requires:
+-  a local environment with a kubectl instance
+-  a system-wide installation of Python
+-  SSH keys, SSH keys configured with the SSH agent
+-  the `sed` and `scp` command-line utilities
 The module's script `preflight.sh` verifies these requirements are installed on the local environment and generates a `$var not found` error if any of the tools are missing.
-In this section learn how to install and configure kubectl, set up the SSH agent, and create an environment variable to store the API v4 token.
+In this section learn how to:
+-  install and configure kubectl
+-  set up the SSH agent
+-  create an environment variable to store the API v4 token

 If there is an error stating the system is missing Python, scp, or sed, use the operating system's [package manager](https://www.linode.com/docs/tools-reference/linux-package-management/) to install the missing utilities.